-MassDOT created its most recent set of all-mode HSIP clusters using 2013-15 crash data.
-There are 993 crash clusters in the Boston region that are eligible for HSIP funding.
+This chapter discusses MassDOT all-mode HSIP clusters created using 2013-15 crash data.
+There are 993 crash clusters in the Boston region.
 Table 4-3 presents all-mode crash clusters with an EPDO index value greater than 150, along with information about the other cluster types these clusters intersect.
 These top-ranked all-mode clusters are also discussed in Chapter 8, which provides information about whether these all-mode clusters are located in MPO-identified TEZs.
 Table 4-3 shows that many, but not all, of these locations are on interstate segments or at interchanges.
 Many of these locations are in Inner Core municipalities, although these all-mode crash cluster locations exist throughout the Boston region.